FastMap: Revisiting Structure from Motion through First-Order Optimization: Related Work

 \section{Related Work}

-\textbf{Global SfM Systems} \emph{Incremental} SfM methods like COLMAP~\cite{schoenberger2016sfm} are state-of-the-art in accuracy and robustness, but \emph{global} SfM systems are catching up~\cite{pan2024glomap}.
-These methods solve for all camera poses at once to avoid registering images sequentially, dramatically improving run time.

-OpenMVG~\cite{moulon2017openmvg} and Theia~\cite{sweeney2015theia} are two popular global SfM systems, using global rotation and translation averaging.They are fast, but trail COLMAP in accuracy and robustness~\cite{pan2024glomap}.
+\minihead{Global SfM Systems} \emph{Incremental} SfM methods like COLMAP~\cite{schoenberger2016sfm} are state-of-the-art in accuracy and robustness, but \emph{global} SfM systems are catching up~\cite{pan2024glomap}.
+These methods solve for all camera poses at once to avoid registering images sequentially, dramatically improving run-time.
+OpenMVG~\cite{moulon2017openmvg} and Theia~\cite{sweeney2015theia} are two popular global SfM systems which are fast, but trail COLMAP in accuracy and robustness~\cite{pan2024glomap}.
 HSfM~\cite{cui2017hsfm} is a hybrid approach that combines incremental and global approaches, estimating rotations globally and translations incrementally.

-Unlike prior global approaches that first perform translation averaging and then triangulation, GLOMAP~\cite{pan2024glomap} combines these steps, solving for camera translations and 3D points in one global step.
-They report results on par with COLMAP, but with large speed improvements both on small~\cite{schops2017multi} and large-scale~\cite{sarlin2022lamar} benchmark.
+Unlike prior global approaches that first perform translation averaging and then triangulation, GLOMAP~\cite{pan2024glomap} combines both steps, solving for camera translations and 3D points in one global step.
+They report results on par with COLMAP, but with large speed improvements both on small-~\cite{schops2017multi} and large-scale~\cite{sarlin2022lamar} datasets.

-\textbf{Global Rotation Averaging}~\cite{hartley2013rotation} employs non-linear optimization to align global poses with local relative poses.
-Govindu~\cite{govindu2001combining} frames motion estimation as a global optimization problem, and \citet{martinec2007robust} proposes to first solve for camera rotations using pairwise constraints and then obtain translations from a linear system using epipolar constraints. \citet{wilson2020distribution} propose a more stable optimizer.
-In contrast, \alg takes a GPU-friendly approach, obtaining global rotations through gradient descent on the geodesic distance between global and relative rotations after initialization~\cite{martinec2007robust}.